New Zealand Initiative: Fisheries management

 Based on comparative research, the Initiative proposed to establish a new agency to represent recreational fishing interests, modelled on the Western Australian body Recfishwest.
 The proposal was rejected by fishing advocacy group LegaSea.

 Immigration

 In its immigration report, the New Zealand Initiative defended New Zealand's liberal immigration policy, arguing that migrants contribute positively to the economy and integrate well into New Zealand society.
 Winston Peters rejected the Initiative's findings as "academic gobbledygook" and attacked the Initiative for being a thinktank run by foreigners.
 The Labour Party's Immigration spokesperson Iain Lees-Galloway welcomed the report while criticising its alleged ignorance of migrants' infrastructure needs.

 Social policy

 The Initiative supported the Key/English government's 'Social Investment Approach,' including the introduction of Social Impact Bonds.
 It has also argued that concerns about the recent rise of economic inequality were driven by rising house prices while income inequality in New Zealand had remained constant since the 1990s.

+Climate

+The Initiative does not support policies other than the Emissions Trading Scheme (ETS) to reduce emissions, arguing that other policies do not reduce emissions due to the emissions cap in the ETS.
+It supports the current focus on net-emissions as opposed to shift in focus towards gross emissions advocated by the Climate Change Commission.

+Parliamentary reforms

+In late October 2025, the Initiative released a study proposing that the New Zealand Parliamentary term be extended from three to four years, that the number of Members of Parliament be raised from 120 to 170 and that the number of Cabinet members be reduced from 20 to 15.
+The think tank also recommended that overhang seats under the mixed member proportional system be scrapped and reforming the electoral system to address the growing number of special votes.